aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## Introduction

-This example includes and describes all the AVD files used to build a Layer 2 Leaf Spine (L2LS) Fabric, with the following nodes:
+This example includes and describes all the AVD files used to build a Layer 2 Leaf Spine (L2LS) Fabric with the following nodes:

-- 2 Spine nodes
+- Two spine nodes
-- 4 Leaf nodes
+- Four leaf nodes

 The network fabric in this example is layer 2; an external firewall (FW) or layer 3 (L3) device will handle routing.
-Later, in this example, we will discuss adding L3 routing to the Spines.
-But, first, we will focus on defining the fabric variables to build this L2LS Topology.
-Before we start, we must ensure that we have installed AVD with the requirements covered in the Installation & Requirements section.
+Later, in this example, we will discuss adding L3 routing to the spines.
+But first, we will focus on defining the fabric variables to build this L2LS Topology.
+Before we start, we must ensure we have installed AVD with the requirements covered in the Installation & Requirements section.

 The example is meant as a starting foundation.
 You may build more advanced fabrics based on this design.
 To keep things simple, the Arista eAPI will be used to communicate with the switches.